 If you’ve lost your OCR certificate, you can apply online for a replacement or a certifying statement.
 You’ll need to complete the application form online.
 We will then search for your records and send you:

-Take a look at the troubleshooting section at the bottom of the page for further guidance.
+Take a look at the FAQs at the bottom of the page for further guidance.

 OCR holds historical records for a number of examination boards, a list of which can be found on the www.gov.uk website.
 If you're not sure which exam board your exams were taken with, please contact your school or college for advice.